-- When you move the equipment, make sure you shut down the OS, turn off the main power to the equipment, and wait for at least one minute.
-If you do not, the hard disk drives (HDDs) and other devices may fail. - When you transport or carry the equipment, pack it in the dedicated container (container and packing materials used when the equipment was delivered).
-If you use other container or packing materials, that may damage the equipment.
-Do not use damaged or broken dedicated container when you transport or carry the equipment.
-If you do, that may damage the equipment. - If you install the equipment in a mounting chassis or rack with casters, the equipment may be subjected to excessive vibration or shock when it is transported or moved and that may cause it to fail.
-To avoid this, you must select or design a chassis or rack that satisfies the installation environment requirements of the equipment and be cautious about vibration and shock when you move, transport, or carry the installed device.
+- Before you move this equipment, make sure you shut down the OS, disconnect the plug of the power cord from the outlet, and wait for at least one minute.
+If you do not, the HDDs and other devices may fail. - When you transport or carry the equipment, pack it in the dedicated container (container and packing materials used when the equipment was delivered).
+If you use other container or packing materials, that may damage the equipment. - Do not use damaged or broken dedicated container when you transport or carry the equipment.
+If you do, that may damage the equipment. - If you install the equipment in a mounting chassis or rack with casters, the equipment may be subjected to excessive vibration or shock when it is transported or moved and that may cause the equipment to fail.
+In order to avoid failure, you must select or design a chassis or rack that satisfies the installation environment requirements of the equipment and be cautious about vibration and shock when you move, transport, or carry the installed equipment.